-"It is estimated that there are some 350,000 stateless or de facto stateless persons inside Iraq, whereas the scope of the problem in the region (Iraq and neighbouring countries) is estimated to number at up to 2 million persons. ...
-In Iraq, there are three groups of stateless or de facto stateless persons whose status and specific needs require attention: the Faili Kurds, the Bidouns and children of mixed marriages."
-[40f] (p30)

-"In the past, the majority of these persons found refuge in neighbouring countries, particularly Iran.
-Given the de jure reacquisition of Iraqi nationality of those who were subject to Decision No. 666 under the TAL, an unknown number has returned since the fall of the former regime.
-However, they are facing multiple problems linked to their status as previously stateless persons (e.g. proof of documentation of being an Iraqi national, access to PDS, right to vote).
+- 33.02 There are an estimated 350,000 stateless persons in Iraq.
+(UNHCR COI, October 2005) [40c] (p24) The report added that "In Iraq, there are three groups of stateless or de facto stateless persons whose status and specific needs require attention: the Faili Kurds, the Bidouns and children of mixed marriages."
+[40c] (p30) It also stated that "... they are facing multiple problems linked to their status as previously stateless persons (e.g. proof of documentation of being an Iraqi national, access to PDS, right to vote).
 For those who were deprived of Iraqi nationality for other reasons and for whom the TAL stipulates the possibility of reacquiring Iraqi nationality, no reacquisition procedures have yet been put in place."
-[40f] (p30)
+[40c] (p30) - 33.03 The report further noted that: